Merry Christmas and a Happy New Year Everyone!!!

 This was my first Christmas out of the country and it was pretty good.
 Don’t get me wrong, I miss waking up with the family, opening presents and then chowin on Mom’s cooking all day while watching football BIG TIME, but it was ok here.

-I’m working 4 days this week and then heading to Baku on Saturday to catch the night train to Georgia-my first Azerbaijan train.
-Rachel and I will meet the other 13 volunteers in T’blisi early NYE, go out there to celebrate that night, then get up at the crack of dawn to travel 1.5 hours to the mountain to ski away.
+I’m working 4 days this week and then heading to tain to ski away.
 Last week there wasn’t much snow, but they got a few storms last week, so I hope it will at least be semi-skiable.
 I don’t want to waste money and vacation days to not ski.
-I’m hoping to get in 2.5 days of skiing before catching the night train back to Baku on the 3rd.
+I’m hoping to get in 2.5 days of skiing before catching the night train back to

 more and he and I will start figuring out which projects are the most important to the people here that I think I can successfully complete.
 So I plan on enjoying my vacation because I’m going tMy boss keeps saying once the new year comes around I’ll start traveling around my region and start having to bust my butt and get things going here.
 We are 12.5% done with our time here, so I’m excited to get some projects rolling besides the little ones I’ve started so far (youth projects in town, Eurasia projects, and Tom, Tim and I are going to start and English conversation club in January to give kids practice speaking English).